Gun Violence Prevention

 We can respect the Second Amendment rights of responsible, law-abiding gun owners and save lives.
 In 2014, I led a successful bipartisan effort in the U.S. House of Representatives to improve the National Instant Criminal Background Check System, proving that we can come together to prevent gun violence.

 Nearly 33 Americans are murdered every day with a firearm.
 No single law will solve this problem.
 But there are steps we can take to prevent some of this violence and reduce the number of tragedies.
 We have an obligation to act, which is why I have taken to the House floor several times to urge Congressional leaders to bring gun safety legislation up for a vote.
+On October 12, 2017, I joined my colleagues in introducing the Keep Americans Safe Act, which would limit the size of prohibit the sale or transfer of future high capacity magazines with more than ten rounds of ammunition, unless the device was lawfully possessed at the time the bill was signed into law.
+You can read more about this bill here.

 I am committed to the long road ahead and will not let the “Newtown effect” go away.
 I will continue to work with law enforcement, the President, members of Congress, and our community leaders to reduce the epidemic of gun violence in this country.
 For more information concerning my work and views on gun violence prevention, please contact me.